 Introduction

-Coastal shoreline changes can occur due to multiple factors, including sea-level rise (SLR), anthropogenic human activity such as development, and hurricane intensity (Yu et al., 2011).
+Coastal shoreline changes can occur due to multiple factors, including sea-level rise (SLR), anthropogenic human activity such as development, and erosion or deposition from hurricane events (Yu et al., 2011).
 The combination of these processes can influence erosion and accretion of shoreline areas.
 When shorelines change, the resilience of these geographic features may be compromised, resulting in cascading effects to species, their habitats, and ecosystems (Desantis et al., 2007).
 In Florida, the highest rates of erosion are usually concentrated around tidal inlets (Morton et al., 2004).
 The west coast of Florida is west coast characterized by low wave energy and low relief geomorphology making it vulnerable to coastal erosion (Morton et al., 2004; Geselbracht et al., 2011).
 Florida has been known to mitigate long-term erosion through strategies such as beach nourishment (Morton et al., 2004).

 Climate Change and SLR